Anon-Planet/thgtoa/guide.md

 -   After Launching, click the upper right Settings icon

--   Select "Config Bridge" and read [Appendix X: Using Tor bridges in hostile environments]
+-   Select "Config Bridge" and read [Appendix X: Using Tor bridges in hostile environments:]

 -   **If needed (after reading the appendix above)**, activate the option and select the type of bridge you want: